michaelheiniger/Reivewpad-docs/versioned_docs/version-3.13.0/contributing/how-to-contribute.md

 ### Branch Organization {#branch-organization}

-Submit all changes directly to the [`main branch`](https://github.com/reviewpad/reviewpad/tree/main).
-We don't use separate branches for development or for upcoming releases.
+Create your branch off of the main branch and submit a pull request that merges your branch into the [`main branch`](https://github.com/reviewpad/reviewpad/tree/main).
+We don't use separate branches for upcoming releases and do not have specific naming conventions for new branches.
 We do our best to keep `main` in good shape, with all tests passing.

 ### Bugs {#bugs}